The Infinity Laplacian eigenvalue problem: reformulation and a numerical scheme: Experimental results

 Next we study the regularity of ground states which is still an open problem from the theoretical perspective.
 Some results on singular sets of ground states were proven in~\cite{yu2007some}, among which are the statements that ground states are non-differentiable in the maximal set of the distance function and that singular points of the gradient are not isolated.
 Furthermore, in two dimensions ground states are $C^1$ away from their maximal set if and only if they are infinity harmonic there.
 However, general statements on the regularity of ground states outside the maximal set are still pending.

 Here we recap the ground state computed for the dumbbell shape (see also bottom center in \cref{fig:domains}). \cref{fig:contour_dumbbell} shows the level lines of the ground state and exhibits a non-smoothness along the line segment which connects to the two maxima.
 Here the level lines show kinks and even touch in the center of the domain.
 This suggests that ground states are non-differentiable, in general.
-Furthermore, the second ground state on the rectangle (cf.~center in \cref{fig:nonuniqueness_rectangle}) seems to be non-differential on the line segment $\{0\}\times [-0.5,0.5]$ which would imply that non-smoothness is possible even on convex domains.